srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

 Sure!
 For the same reason we still have a CLI in every single one of the NOSs available on the market today.
 Firstly, ability to use natural language to interact with a network device is simply just another interface into the system, one in which you do not need to be a power user in that specific NOS CLI.
 It does also provide some capabilities which a typical CLI doesn't, you can ask the AI assistant to look at different areas of the system and provide summaries which may require multiple standard CLI commands.
 It can help come to come conclusions about problems or about a mis-configuration without needing to sift through a plethora of CLI outputs.

 Will an in-line CLI AI assistant replace show commands, or info commands?
 No - there is no question that a power user will most certainly get to the information they need more quickly than waiting for the AI assistant to get back to them.
-That said there are still cases where even as a power user I've found myself getting a little help from SRL-GPT.
+That said there are still cases where even as a power user I've found myself getting a little help from SR Linux GPT.
 Whether it be reminding myself of how something worked, or parsing logs, or summarizing large amounts of state data.
 And plus, who doesn't want to learn how to configure OSPF from Yoda?

 ```srl
 A:srl# askai can you provide a configuration example for configuring an OSPF neighbor, in the voice of Yoda